upstream-se/guidebook-draft/docs/how-to-read-this-guidebook.md

 The initiative comprises two complementary but distinct artifacts: the Guidebook and the Guidebook Contributors Guide.

 The Guidebook presents the discipline of Upstream Software Engineering.
 It defines its constructs, normative core, and recommended ways of working.
-It is addressed to practitioners, architects, researchers, and decision-makers who engage with the discipline.
+It is addressed to practitioners, architects, researchers, and decision-makers engaging with the discipline.

 The Guidebook Contributors Guide defines how the Guidebook itself is constructed, reviewed, versioned, and evolved.
 It specifies the structural, editorial, and lifecycle rules that govern contributions and changes.
 It is addressed to those who maintain and develop the Guidebook as an intellectual artifact.
 Reading the Guidebook Contributors Guide is not required to understand, adhere to, or enact the discipline; it is relevant only to those participating in the Guidebook’s maintenance and evolution.